What is Cost Management + Billing?

 Additional Azure tools

-Azure has other tools that aren't a part of the Azure Cost Management and Billing feature set.
+Azure has other tools that aren't a part of the Cost Management + Billing feature set.
 However, they play an important role in the cost management process.
 To learn more about these tools, see the following links.

 - Azure Pricing Calculator - Use this tool to estimate your up-front cloud costs.